eswarak/img-MMS/README.md

 This document will walk you through the process of using the Model Management Service to send a file to your edge nodes.
 It also shows how your nodes can detect the arrival of a new version of the file, and then consume the contents of the file.

-## <a id=preconditions></a> Preconditions for Using the Hello MMS Example Edge Service
+## <a id=preconditions></a> Preconditions for Using the ML MMS Example Edge Service

-If you haven't done so already, you must do these steps before proceeding with the hello-mms example:
+If you haven't done so already, you must do these steps before proceeding with the ML model mms example:

 1. Install the Horizon management infrastructure (exchange and agbot).